jamesngyz/demo-hr-salary-management-webservice/README.md

 * For more complex queries, JdbcTemplate may be more appropriate, and allows for finer optimisation
   * e.g. We can use a single multi-row INSERT statement with JdbcTemplate, whereas JPA "simulates" this via batch inserts (multiple single-row INSERT statements)
   * Even though JPA's batch insert can be optimised, a single multi-row insert statement via JdbcTemplate is still [faster](https://stackoverflow.com/a/1793209)
-* Here, we used a combination of the two to reap the benefits of both
+* In this project, a combination of the two is used to reap the benefits of both
-* When using JdbcTemplate, make use of named queries and prepared statements to prevent SQL injection
+* When using JdbcTemplate, named queries and prepared statements are used to prevent SQL injection

-BigDecimal is used here for monetary values
+BigDecimal for monetary values
-* Instead of `float` or `double`
+* `float` and `double` have precision issues, making them unsuitable for monetary usages
-* `float` and `double` have precision issues, and hence are unsuitable for monetary usages
+* `BigDecimal` does not have such issues and hence is more suitable, and is used in this project

 Lombok, OpenCsv
 * Well-established libraries are used to reduce boilerplate code and avoid reinventing the wheel